-As for the formation of hexagram Jie, line 5 is the founding line, which comes from trigram Qian and is posted at the axle centre to restrict the feminine of the original trigram Kun through the principle of moderation.
+As for the formation of hexagram Jie, line 5 is the founding line, which comes from trigram Qian2 and is posted at the axle centre to restrict the feminine of the original trigram Kun1 through the principle of moderation.
 Line 4 is occupied by line 5; therefore it is completely restricted.
 However line 6 rides over line 5 and reaches the upper extremity of restriction becoming bitter restriction.

 As for paraphrasing the norm of hexagram

 Jie, line 1 practices self-restraint (cultivated internally through

 the heartfelt willingness of the internal trigram Dui) when

 encountering (the restriction of) outer peril.
 But self-restraint

 must not restrict proper action at the right time as what line 2

 does.
 After line 3 has learned the true significance of restriction,